iotaledger/hornet/docs/getting_started/installation_steps.md

 sudo systemctl enable hornet.service
 ```

-In `/var/lib/hornet` directory, there all the configuration files.
-See more details regarding the configuration in [post installation](../post_installation/config.md) chapter.
+The Hornet configuration files are located under the `/var/lib/hornet` directory.
+See more details on how to configure Hornet under the [post installation](../post_installation/config.md) chapter.

-In `etc/default/hornet` file, there is environment file that can be used to customize default parameters.
+Environment files to configure multiple default parameters are located under the `/etc/default/hornet` directory.

 **Start the node;** use `systemd` service to start running Hornet on the Mainnet:
 ```bash
 sudo service hornet start
 ```

-### Managing node
+### Managing the node
 **Displaying log output:**
 ```bash
 journalctl -fu hornet
 ```
 * `-f`: instructs `journalctl` to continue displaying the log to stdout until CTRL+C is pressed
-* `-u hornet`: it filters log output by user name
+* `-u hornet`: filter log output by user name

 **Restarting Hornet:**
 ```bash